LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 2.4.1 All namespaces defined **must** use all lowercase letters.

-      For example, most C++ entities in the CS Toolkit are inluded in the namespace "asctoolkit"; for example::
+      For example, most C++ entities in the CS Toolkit are included in the namespace "asctoolkit"; for example::

          namespace asctoolkit {